greenkidneybean/wedding_website/events.md

 Phones & Cameras: We would like to ask that everyone is in-the-moment for the ceremony - for us, this means leaving your phones in your pocket or bag so we can see your smiling faces.
 After the ceremony - feel free to document anything and everything!

-After the Ceremony: Please wait for a while church after the ceremony is over for to cheer us on as we head out into the world as a married couple!
+After the Ceremony: Please wait for a bit at the church after the ceremony is over to cheer us on as we head out into the world as a married couple!

 <a href="https://goo.gl/maps/TBym3DFVSvT2">
   <img class="centered-and-cropped" width="200" height="200" style="border-radius:50%" src="/assets/st_edwards.jpg">